 This model suggests that leaders operate in one of these four categories and there are times when one approach is more appropriate and times when it would not be.
 That is, any style can be effective or ineffective, depending upon the situation.

 For example, during a major organisational change, a Structural leadership style may be more effective than a Symbolic leadership style; during a period when strong growth is needed, the Symbolic approach may be more appropriate.
 Personal preferences also play an important role, but it is important to evaluate these against the reality of the context and be able to “manage” the different frameworks consistently.

 Full Range Leadership Model

-The Full Range Leadership Model is a general leadership theory that focuses on the behaviors of leaders in different situations and is based on the work by Bruce Avolio (Avolio, 2011) and Bernard Bass (Avolio and Bass, 2002).
+The Full Range Leadership Model is a general leadership theory that focuses on the behaviours of leaders in different situations and is based on the work by Bruce Avolio (Avolio, 2011) and Bernard Bass (Avolio and Bass, 2002).

-The model (which has received several adaptations afterwards) essentially paints a trajectory of different leadership styles through a schema where on one ax the level of engagement is mapped and on the other the level of effectiveness.
+The model (which has received several adaptations afterwards) essentially paints a trajectory of different leadership styles through a schema where on one axe the level of engagement is mapped and on the other the level of effectiveness.
 Three broad types of leadership are identified: